 - A full size mock-up or Viracon's Signed Mock-up Waiver is required before glass is ordered.

 - Any other requests for a dual surface pattern must be reviewed by Viracon’s Technical Services and Manufacturing Departments.

 All maximums listed are for any one square foot area of a glass unit.

 **Not available for interior applications and not available with coatings on the same surface.
-Also Note: When translucent frit is used as full coverage, inherent characteristics may make this product unsuitable for vision areas.
+Also, when translucent frit is used as full coverage, inherent characteristics may make this product unsuitable for vision areas.
 These characteristics include slight variations in color and uniformity, pinholes or streaks.

 When considering translucent frits for spandrel applications note that these areas may be prone to condensation formation on interior glass surfaces.
 Over time, this may result in a visible film formation.
 Therefore, consideration must be given to the suitability of these products in spandrel applications.
 For these applications, the translucent frit may only be applied to non-exposed surfaces.
-See silk-screen inspection guidelines and manufacturing tolerances below for additional information.
+See silk-screen inspection guidelines and manufacturing tolerances in the quality section for additional information.

 Moiré is an optical phenomenon that may present itself as a “wavy, rippled or circular” pattern under certain conditions.
 Moiré patterns can be created whenever one semi-transparent object with a repetitive pattern is placed over another.
 The moiré pattern is not a glass defect, but created when the images do not align.
 For additional information, please review Viracon’s Moiré Pattern Tech Talk.

 DUAL SURFACE SILK-SCREEN PATTERN DISCLAIMER